Skip to main content

 The antitrust laws were broad and written in general terms, leaving courts to consider each individual case.
 The market has changed in almost every way conceivable since these laws were established, yet the laws still aim to protect competition for the benefit of consumers.
 The goal is ultimately to keep prices low, and keep quality high.

 The Sherman Act focuses on the breaking of monopolies, business collusion and conspiracy.
-The penalties for Sherman Act violations are strict, and claims can be filed civilly and criminally law.
+The penalties for Sherman Act violations are strict, and claims can be filed civilly and criminally.
 Those in violation may be prosecuted by the Department of Justice.
 Criminal prosecutions are possible when competitors fix prices or rig bids.
-The Sherman Act imposes criminal penalties of up to $100 million for a corporation and $1 million for an individual, along with up to 10 years imprisonment.
+The Sherman Act imposes criminal penalties of up to $100 million for a corporation and $1 million for an individual, along with up to 10 years of imprisonment.

 The Federal Trade Commission Act bans unfair or deceptive methods of competition and business practices.
 The Supreme Court has said that all violations of the Sherman Act also violate the FTC Act.